klequis/solid-router-load-functions/load-function.draft-doc.md

 <Route path="/users/:id" component={User} load={loadUser} />;
 ```

-A common pattern is to export the load function and data wrappers that correspond to a route in a dedicated route.data.js file.
+A common pattern is to export the load function and data wrappers that correspond to a route from a dedicated route.data.js file.
 This way, the data function can be imported without loading anything else.

 ```jsx
 // src/pages/users/[id].data.js